fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - [Why there are no great women chefs](https://gastronomica.org/2010/02/05/why-are-there-no-great-women-chefs/)

 {% include alert.html class='danger' title='Reading response' text="
-We've read so much in this course about how cooking is women's work.
-Why is the food industry in general so hostile to women?
+We've read much in this course about how cooking is women's work.
+Uniting the readings for today with the rest of the course: How and why is the food industry in general so hostile to women?
-%}
+"%}